-When I started this rebuild I had no plans to publish a webpage, so documentation on this project is lacking.
+When I started this rebuild I had no plans to publish a webpage, so documentation on this task is lacking.
 If you want to do this (or any major Corvette project), consider joining a corvette forum.
-Anything trouble encountered during your project has been tackled by a member, and likely several.
+Any trouble encountered during your project has been tackled by a member, and likely several.
 These message boards are a life saver...especially when the advice and knowledge comes from others with experience.
 I found this punch list of things to do prior to body separation.
 It's comprehensive across production years, so there may be things that don't apply.
 It worked for me, but I don't claim it's complete.
 There may be things on your car that didn't make the list, so take it slow.

 The riskiest part is removing the #2, 3, 6, and 7 body mount bolts without either stripping the nut or breaking the cage off the frame.
 The nut cage is located between the car frame and cab frame (or birdcage).
 It's located under the body shim (#4) in figure B.